 I am broadly interested in the development and application of machine learning methods.
-Currently I focus on developing AI-based tools for data wrangling in an effort to automate the tedious tasks of data preparation and data cleaning that often precede a machine learning analysis.
-My past research has been on multiclass classification — typically involving SVMs — as well as meta-learning and hierarchical classifier design.
-I've also worked on regularized regression methods, where I'm mainly interested in optimization algorithms for non-convex problems.
-On the more practical side I have developed software packages for most of my research projects, as well as a command-line tool to automate benchmarking of machine learning methods on distributed architectures.
+In my current position as postdoctoral researcher at the Alan Turing Institute I focus on developing AI-based tools for data wrangling, in an effort to automate the tedious manual tasks of data preparation and data cleaning that often precede a machine learning analysis.
+I've worked on change point detection, data parsing, matrix factorization, multiclass SVMs, and sparse regression, among other things.
+Because my research is often focused on developing methods that work well in the real world, I have also created easy-to-use software packages for most of my research projects.

 - Wrangling Messy CSV Files by Detecting Row and Type Patterns (HTML; PDF)